 Mexico, the Southern neighbor of the US, is an amazing place to explore.
 It has everything from breathtaking mountains and canyons to roaring rivers and pristine, white-sand beaches.
-However, traveling to Mexico, especially if you want to explore it the right way, can quickly get pretty expensive.
+However, traveling to Mexico can quickly get expensive, especially if you want to explore it correctly.

-Many who save money to travel are on a limited budget and need to reduce expenses wherever possible to make the most out of their trip to this exotic North American destination.
+Many who save money to travel are on a limited budget and must reduce expenses wherever possible to make the most of their trip to this exotic North American destination.

-If you are a budget traveler planning to visit Mexico, here are some money-saving tips that can help you make the most of your funds.
+If you are a budget traveler planning to visit Mexico, here are some money-saving tips to help you make the most of your funds.

 Top Travel Tips for Mexico Budget Vacations

-Slow Travel means spending long periods of time in a single place rather than trying to fill in your Mexico itinerary with more and more places on your trip for shorter visits.
+Slow Travel means spending long periods in a single place rather than trying to fill in your Mexico itinerary with more and more places on your trip for shorter visits.

 The more places you try to explore, the more expensive the trip will get.
 In addition to that, rushing from one place to another does not let you fully appreciate any place on your list!

-Learn the sights sounds and smells of the place.
-Visit a couple of new attractions each day, sample all the different street food there is to enjoy, or just take a breath and take in your surroundings while sunbathing.
+Learn the sights, sounds, and smells of the place.
+Visit a couple of new attractions each day, sample all the different street food to enjoy, or take a breath and take in your surroundings while sunbathing.

 Another thing that can save you a lot of money while exploring Mexico is realizing that this is a huge country spanning over 1.9 million km².
-Trying to explore all of it in one go is going to be expensive, particularly if you rush!
+Trying to explore all of it in one go will be expensive, particularly if you rush!

-As Mexico has a low per capita income, many cheap modes of transportation are available that any budget traveler can take advantage of, particularly public transportation.
+As Mexico has a low per capita income, many cheap modes of transportation are available for any budget traveler, particularly public transportation.
 These include:

 - Buses, including air-conditioned and non-air-conditioned ones.
 These will not only be extremely economical but will also let you see a lot of the country.
 A one-way ticket from Cancun to Tulum on the Ado Bus is one of the safest ways to travel in Mexico and costs just 260 Mexican pesos (around $13.70).